akscrv/quiz/README.md

 # quiz

-first install all the dependencies.
+first install all the dependencies/packages.

 There are two file first quizportal is for backend and quizui for the frontend.